Magnetic Resonance in Medicine

 · Annotated manuscript highlighting changes made to the manuscript with marginal notes indicating the Referee # and comment # where change was addressed

 · Clean manuscript with updated text containing no highlights or marginal notes

 · Re-upload any figures that were changed from the prior version

 · Include the manuscript number the original submission in the cover letter

-· Point-by-Point Response to the Referees’ comments as supplemental material for review
+· Point-by-Point Response to the Referees’ comments as "Supplementary Material for Review"

 · Manuscript should be clean, without revision markings